 Teachers who drive school vehicles or volunteer to use their personal automobile to transport students must have a valid driver's license and proof of insurance.
 Teachers will be provided a Driver's Certification form to verify this information and to be given instruction on emergency evacuation and first aid.
-Teachers who drive school vehicles or transport students in their personal vehicles are responsible for following safe driving practices, including use of seat belts by all occupants, and are responsible for any injury or accident.
+Teachers who drive school vehicles or transport students in their personal vehicles are responsible for following safe driving practices, including use of seat belts by all occupants.
+When driving your personal vehicle you are assuming an additional degree of personal liability for any injury or accident.
 Teachers are not to use cell phones while driving a school vehicle or while transporting children.